thomas-shinkarenko/sh1nka/README.md

 - Hi, I’m @sh1nka
 - Currently working for a brazilian company called BGT TECNOLOGIA LTDA as a Full Stack Developer
-- Interested in learn and discovery different technologies
+- Interested in learning and discovering different technologies
 - Currently learning React JS, Nest JS
 - Currently developing a Library App (React + Nest) for study purposes.
 You can follow the development process here in GitHub!
-- You can reach me by thomas.shinkarenko@gmail.com
+- You can reach me by thomas.shinkao@gmail.com

 <!---
 sh1nka/sh1nka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.